mitmedialab/prg-raise-playground/README.md

 Next, implement the `ButtonBlock` definition inside of the object returned by the `defineBlocks` function.
 As usual, the defintion of the `ButtonBlock` is a function that returns an object containing all of the details needed to define the block.

-Most importantly, within the `operation` function of the block's definition, the function `openUI` should be invoked (which is implemented on the base `Extension` class, and can therefore be invoked using the reference to the Extension passed as the only argument to the block definition function, called `self` below).
+Most importantly, within the `operation` function of the block's definition, the function `openUI` should be invoked (which is implemented on the base `Extension` class, and can therefore be invoked using the reference to the Extension passed as the only argument to the block definition function, i.e. `self` below).

 For example:
 ```ts